-- Student Enrollment: State Aid Foundation revenue received is driven by the District's blended student count.
-A total of 90% of the blended count is not known until the first Wednesday of October 2018.
-The District is projecting an enrollment decrease of 25 students for fiscal year 2018 2019. - Foundation Allowance: The per pupil foundation allowance the District receives from the state is projected to increase \$120 per pupil for the fiscal year 2018 - 2019.
-District operations is reliant on state funding as approximately 65% of total general fund revenue is from state sources. - > Health Insurance: The trend of increasing costs of health insurance is a concern. - Retirement Rate: The Michigan Public School Employees Retirement system now has seven different rates for active employees and another seven rates for retirees and former qualified participants who return to work.
-The State retirement rate that is most applicable to District employees is 26.18%, effective October 1, 2018, that is charged to districts to fund the retirement system.
-This represents 0.62 percentage points increase from the rate ending September 30, 2018.
-In addition, the State charges and funds a stabilization rate which is projected to be 12.21% for fiscal year 2018 2019.
-This represents 0.89 percentage points increase over fiscal year 2017 2018.
-The ability of the state to continue to subsidize the stabilization rate is a concern. - Millage: The District's operating and sinking fund levies expire after the 2018 tax levy which provides tax revenue (approximately \$9.7 million for the operating levy and \$1.5 million for the sinking fund levy) for fiscal year 2018-2019.
-A millage election is scheduled for November 6, 2018 to continue these levies. - Employee Contracts: The District has four collectively bargained contracts.
-All of those contracts were settled only through June 30, 2018.
-Subsequent to the year end of June 30, 2018, the District settled a three year contract with its teacher association.
-Overall, total employee compensation represents approximately 80% of total general fund expenditures.
+- > Student Enrollment: State Aid Foundation revenue received is driven by the District's blended student count.
+A total of 90% of the blended count is not known until the first Wednesday of October 2019.
+The District is projecting an enrollment decrease of 6 students for fiscal year 2019 2020. - Foundation Allowance: The per pupil foundation allowance the District receives from the state is projected to increase \$120 per pupil for the fiscal year 2019 2020.
+District operations is reliant on state funding as approximately 64% of total general fund revenue is from state sources.
+The State of Michigan has not passed a budget for their fiscal year 2019 2020. - Retirement Rate: The Michigan Public School Employees Retirement system now has seven different rates for active employees and another seven rates for retirees and former qualified participants who return to work.
+The State retirement rate that is most applicable to District employees is 27.50%, effective October 1, 2019, that is charged to districts to fund the retirement system.
+This represents 1.32 percentage points increase from the rate ending September 30, 2019.
+In addition, the State charges and funds a stabilization rate which is projected to be 12.41% for fiscal year 2019 2020.
+This represents 0.20 percentage points increase over fiscal year 2018 2019.
+The ability of the state to continue to subsidize the stabilization rate is a concern. - Employee Contracts: The District has four collectively bargained agreements (CBAs).
+The most significant, from a financial perspective, is the East Lansing Education Association (ELEA).
+The ELEA's CBA is settled through June 30, 2021 with openers for employee earned benefits.